 7.100.
-Data communications between digital systems and devices of different safety classes should conform with the guidance of paragraphs 6.26 to 6.57. demand for actuation of a protection system function should have priority to actuate the device.
+Data communications between digital systems and devices of different safety classes should conform to the guidance of paragraphs 6.25 to 6.56.
+Demand for actuation of a protection system function should have priority to actuate the device.